garfix/nli-go/doc/remarks.md

+## 2021-05-08

+Anaphora may also be reference forward.

+    A stockbroker who knows him likes Bill.

+(From "From Discourse to Logic", p.
+88)

+Also: the referent of an anaphoric expression sometimes can be found only by using world knowledge.

+DRT _stores_ the semantic representations of all sentences.
+I have not done that so far.
+But I will need to store the semantic representations of all entities.

+## 2021-05-05

+Reading.
+"From Discourse to Logic" (Kamp, Reyle)

+It contains the sentenses:

+    Jones owns Ulysses.
+It fascinates him.

+To find the right antecedents for "it" and "him", we need to know that "him" refers to +male entities and that "Jones" is male.
+This would normally be handled by using features (here: Gender).
+But it can be deal with by adding extra relational constraints (like `male(E1)`).
+The problem with features is that they form a second source of knowledge, syntactic in nature, and thus not accessible by knowledge rules, and containing in some cases knowledge that is also available relationally (so: double).

 ## 2021-05-01

 I fixed the mutable variables: they are no longer stored in the process, but in the nearest cursor with a (lexical) scope type.